perilsensitive/cxnes/index.md

 layout: default
 ---

-cxNES is an open source and cross-platform NES/Famicom emulator.
-It is primarily written as a part-time hobby project to suit the needs of its author, but with accuracy, performance and portability as primary goals.
+cxNES is an open source, cross-platform NES/Famicom emulator.
+It is mainly written as a part-time hobby project to suit the needs of its author, but with accuracy, performance and portability as primary goals.

 cxNES is written in C and uses SDL 2.0 for graphics, sound and input,